At a Glance

 Try Nasal Irrigation

-Nasal irrigation is the process of rinsing each nostril with salt water, which can flush away some of the congestion-causing mucus in the nasal passages.
+Nasal irrigation (like using a neti pot) is the process of rinsing each nostril with salt water, which can flush away some of the congestion-causing mucus in your nasal passages.
 The saline mixture can also moisturize the nasal passages, reduce irritants, and help prevent mucus from accumulating in the airways.

 Irrigating each nostril once or twice a day may help clear nasal passages.
 If a person uses other nasal medications, their doctor may suggest irrigating the nose before taking the medications to help them work better.